The CoBA Connection

 Advocating for Women in a Demanding Field

-Ashley knows firsthand that the corporate world, and accounting in particular, can be hard for women.
-She has seen the ceilings, the assumptions, and the barriers that rarely make it into job descriptions.
-Her mission is to ensure the women who follow her have a coach in their corner, someone who can provide objective guidance and steady support.
-She also points to what she sees as a clear priority for students entering the workforce: staying current with artificial intelligence.
-Her advice is to embrace the tools shaping the future while building the emotional intelligence and resilience that technology cannot replace.
+Ashley knows firsthand that the corporate world, and accounting in particular, can be especially demanding for women.
+She has seen the ceilings, the assumptions, and the unspoken barriers that rarely appear in job descriptions.
+Her mission is to ensure the women who follow her have a coach in their corner.
+Someone who can provide objective guidance and steady support.
+She also offers one piece of advice for every CoBA student entering the workforce: embrace artificial intelligence and emerging technologies, but never stop building the emotional intelligence, resilience, and human connection that technology cannot replace.

 The Legacy of the Saluki Spirit